CDAC-HPC-Technologies/HPC-Tutor/README.md

-# HPC Learning Portal
+# HPC An Interactive Learning Platform

-HPC Tutor is an A Unique Web Enabled Platform for Facilitating Remote Hands-on HPC training.
-In order to proliferate usage of High-Performance Computing (HPC) among research and education community, it is important to prepare and develop diverse community of HPC practitioners.
-Absence of an adequate teaching and learning ecosystem for HPC inhibits its widespread use and results in inefficient usage of its facilities.
-The hands-on sessions are one of the significant elements of HPC training in addition to theory/concept.
-However, it becomes challenging to accomplish it, in the online method.
-HPC Tutor provides presentation of learning material and shell access through a single screen.
-The shell is designed in such a way that users can practice hands-on assignment on a supercomputing facility without a need to login into it.
-Integration of shells on multiple HPC facilities is provided to ease the user in use of the HPC facility as per their computing requirements.
-The presentation part of Tutor can be customized to provide integration of contents in PPT, PDF format, Audio-visual, web content, reference guide related to HPC as well as role-based tailored contents.
-This tool aims to enhance user capability to apply parallel programming techniques for development of advanced software algorithm related to their compute intensive workload in HPC environment.
+HPC Tutor is an A Unique Web-Enabled Platform for Facilitating Remote Hands-on High-Performance Computing (HPC) Training.

+HPC Tutor solves a key challenge in online HPC education: the separation between lecture material and the shell environment.
+Our platform integrates learning content (PDFs, PPTs, videos) with direct terminal access to real HPC systems through a single, unified browser window.
+This allows students to learn concepts and immediately practice commands without switching contexts or managing complex logins, lowering the barrier to entry for future HPC practitioners.

-## 🚀 Features
+## ✨ Features

+    Integrated Learning Environment: View tutorials and run commands on integrated HPC resources side-by-side in a single browser tab.

-- HPC-Focused Pedagogy: Tailored for students/researchers transitioning to supercomputing
+    HPC-Focused Pedagogy: Content tailored for students and researchers transitioning to supercomputing.

-- Practical Exercises: Cloud-based or on-prem HPC access for applied learning
+    Practical, Hands-On Exercises: Direct, cloud-based, or on-prem HPC shell access for applied learning.

+    Multi-Resource Integration: Configure shells for multiple HPC facilities to meet diverse computing needs.

-- Modular Design: Self-paced courses with beginner-to-advanced tiers
+    Modular & Customizable: Self-paced courses with beginner-to-advanced tiers.
+Easily customize content via Django CMS.

-- Community-Driven: Accepts contributions for new tutorials/tools
+    Community-Driven: We accept contributions for new tutorials, tools, and learning modules.

 ## 📦 Tech Stack